 Sustained community effort led to the school’s establishment in 1953 and over many years the school community has worked hard to establish and maintain buildings and grounds of a high standard.

 Special features include a new administration block, Community and Activity Centre, Commonwealth library and careers office, technical workshops, modern computer laboratories, outdoor education enterprises, school farm, plantation and special purpose rooms for Instrumental Music, Drama and Distance education.

-A Vocational Training Centre was build on site in 1993/94.
+A Vocational Training Centre was built on site in 1993/94.
 This centre is managed jointly by Wodonga Institute of TAFE the Corryong Community Education Committee and the College and provides educational and additional opportunities for the local community.